 Again, there are no easy solutions when it comes to excess inventory, but there are still an abundance of options and channels you can use to lighten your load and get extra inventory in the hands of happy consumers.
 E-commerce is still growing, there’s plenty of demand to tap, and there are still numerous options for turning just about any overstock problem into sales.

 Experiment with different strategies based on your business goals and the amount of excess inventory you’re working with.

-If you want to talk to an e-commerce consultant about how your business can improve your e-commerce operations, expand to new channels or optimize your channel strategies, reach out today for a quick discussion or a demo of our platform.
+If you want to talk to an e-commerce consultant about how your business can improve your e-commerce operations, expand to new channels or optimise your channel strategies, reach out today for a quick discussion or a demo of our platform.